camunda/camunda/docs/src/basics/client-server.md

 # Client / Server

 Zeebe uses a client / server architecture.
-There are two main components: the broker and the client.
+There are two main components: *Broker* and *Client*.

 ![client-server](/basics/client-server.png)

-## The Broker
+## Broker

-The broker, also known as the "server", has two main responsibilities:
+A Zeebe broker (server) has three main responsibilities:

-1. Storing and managing data
+1. Storing and managing workflow data

-2. Distributing work to clients and allowing them to subscribe to events
+2. Distributing work items to clients

-Usually, users run more than a single broker.
-Zeebe, being a distributed system, brokers from a peer-to-peer network.
-In this network, all nodes are equal and there are no special "master" nodes.
-Also, there is no single point of failure.
+3. Exposing a workflow event stream to clients via publish-subscribe

-Running a network of brokers allows you to scale both the storage and computing resources.
-In addition, it provides fault tolerance since Zeebe creates multiple copies of its data on different machines.
+A Zeebe setup typically consists of more than one broker.
+Adding brokers scales storage and computing resources.
+In addition, it provides fault tolerance since Zeebe keeps multiple copies of its data on different brokers.

+Brokers form a peer-to-peer network in which there is no single point of failure.
+This is possible because all brokers perform the same kind of tasks and the responsibiltiies of an unavailable broker are transparently reassigned in the network.

-## The Client
+## Client

 Clients are libraries which you embed into your application to connect to the broker.

-Clients connect to the broker using Zeebe's binary APIs and protocols.
-The protocols are programming language agnostic, which makes it possible to write clients in different programming languages.
+Clients connect to the broker using Zeebe's binary protocols.
+The protocols are programming-language-agnostic, which makes it possible to write clients in different programming languages.
+There is a number of clients readily available.